mlool/workday-calendar-extension/README.md

 You may also submit feature requests or bug reports by opening a GitHub issue, as long as there are no duplicates.

 ## Feature Requests
-Feel free to create issues for any feature request you want to see, just make sure there's no duplicates
+Feel free to create issues for any feature requests or bug reports, as long as there are no duplicate issues.

 ## Building manually for Chrome